meta-introspector/monomcp-rust/docs/CRQs_and_Poem.md

 *   **CRQ: Export `project_reporter` Output to Different Formats**
     *   **Description:** Add functionality to `project_reporter` to export the generated table to other formats like CSV, JSON, or Markdown.

+### Category: `project_reporter` Development

+*   **CRQ: Enhance `project_reporter` to Display Full Analysis Data**
+    *   **Description:** The `project_reporter` has been enhanced to read and display data from all generated Parquet files, including project metadata, lines of code, direct dependencies, build script presence, download counts, and commit counts.
+It now provides a more comprehensive overview of analyzed projects.
+    *   **Tasks:**
+        *   Update `project_reporter/src/main.rs` to read multiple Parquet files per project.
+        *   Design a comprehensive table or multiple tables to display the richer data.
+        *   Implement data aggregation and presentation logic.
+*   **CRQ: Add Filtering and Sorting to `project_reporter`**
+    *   **Description:** Implement command-line arguments for `project_reporter` to allow users to filter and sort the displayed project data (e.g., by version, description keywords, number of dependencies).
+    *   **Tasks:**
+        *   Integrate `clap` for command-line argument parsing.
+        *   Implement filtering and sorting logic on the loaded data.
+*   **CRQ: Export `project_reporter` Output to Different Formats**
+    *   **Description:** Add functionality to `project_reporter` to export the generated table to other formats like CSV, JSON, or Markdown.

+### Category: Fuzzing Infrastructure

+*   **CRQ: Establish Dedicated Mermaid Fuzzer Crate**
+    *   **Description:** Isolated Mermaid diagram fuzzer targets from `paiml-mcp-agent-toolkit/fuzz` into a new dedicated crate `monomcp/models/diagram/mermaid/fuzzing`.
+This resolved compilation issues related to `rustc-hash` version mismatches and provides a cleaner, isolated environment for fuzzing.
+A minimal reproduction crate (`monomcp/models/diagram/mermaid/hash_repro_crate`) was also created to diagnose the hash type mismatch.
+    *   **Status:** Implemented and verified.

+### General Project Updates

+*   **Submodule Synchronization:** All project submodules have been synchronized with their respective `meta-introspector` forks, resolving local divergences and ensuring all changes are pushed upstream.
+This included re-adding `monomcp/simd-kernels` cleanly.

 ### Category: Cargo Integration (Long-Term Vision)

 *   **CRQ: Integrate `cargo2hf_extractor` as a New Cargo Subcommand**